 - If the complaint is about a staff member, the UniSC People and Culture team is required to manage it, and the information will be provided to a senior member of the People and Culture team.

-Once the complaint has been received:
+Once the complaint has been received by UniSC:

 - You will be provided with support and updated throughout the process.